German trawler V 305 Ostpreussen

-V 305 Ostpreussen was a German fishing trawler that was requistioned in the Second World War by the Kriegsmarine for use as a vorpostenboot and later a Vorpostensicherungsboot.
+V 305 Ostpreussen was a German fishing trawler that was requisitioned in the Second World War by the Kriegsmarine for use as a vorpostenboot and later a Vorpostensicherungsboot.
 She was returned to her owners post war.
 In 1957, she was re-engined, converted to a cargo ship and renamed Stella Maris.
 Sold to the Netherlands that year, she was scrapped in 1958.